cyclikal94/godot-matrix-sdk/README.md

 # Godot Matrix SDK
 A Matrix SDK for Godot written in GDScript.

-Please note, this is a work in progress.
+Please note, this is a work in progress and is primarily for my learning purposes.

 ## Features